starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "You know I never really worked it out why those plants behaved so... unreally.
 What's the deal with this Dobson guy?"

 "I just.
 He scares me."
 I took some time for Margot to continue.
 "Back in that bar all those years ago.
 You were trying to talk about a sorrow you couldn't reason with?
 Well, he's a fear I can't seem to reason with.
 His mind is... well, there's no invention you could fathom that he couldn't turn into a weapon.
-I think our pollution preventation project of ours is just a drop in the bucket.
+I think our pollution prevention project of ours is just a drop in the bucket.
 He's ruthless, and I'm terrified of what's behind him.
 The kind of project he's working for.
 So I've just sort of done my job, knowing that no matter what fascination science has for me, it will become a weapon to handle someone else."

 "Get out then."
 Mark advised.

 "I can't get out like you though.
 It's not that easy.
 I'm stuck in the contract."

 'Ha!
 Easy, you call my getting out easy?
-Going from hotshot experimentor to high school science teacher with a wife and two boys?"
+Going from hotshot experimenter to high school science teacher with a wife and two boys?"

 "Of course I didn't mean to..."